ChrisK91/chrisk91.github.io/content/post/2018-02-17-CSS-in-Anki-Beyond-basic-use.md

 ---
-blurb: You can style your cards in Anki with CSS, that's nothing new.
+summary: You can style your cards in Anki with CSS, that's nothing new.
 But we can also use some not so obvious CSS to add visual cues to help us remember stuff on our cards.
 comments: true